ibm-cloud-docs/monitoring/infrastructure/windows.md

 The standard monitoring agent cannot be installed on a Windows platform.
 In order to monitor a Windows system with {{site.data.keyword.mon_full_notm}}, you can leverage the [Prometheus Windows Exporter](https://promcat.io/apps/windows){: external} to perform the collection of the metrics on the system.
 {: shortdesc}

-If you need information on the legacy Prometheus WMI Exporter, see [Monitoring a Windows environment using the legacy WMI Exporter](/docs/monitoring?topic=monitoring-windows_wmi).
-{: note}

 Once the metrics are collected you have two options for publishing the metrics, remotely scraping the metrics with a Linux monitoring agent,or pushing from a local instance of Prometheus using remote write.
 Step 3 will cover these two options, but step 1 and 2 are the same regardless of how the metrics are sent.